fastlane/fastlane/internal/order_dependent_specs.md

 Pinning is the choice for now.
 It does mean this group no longer contributes evidence of order independence, and it will need revisiting if the suite is ever split across processes, since the group has to stay whole and in order.

+### An unfixed leak worth knowing about

+Row M was fixed in the spec rather than at its source.
+Something changes the working directory and does not put it back: seven spec files call `Dir.chdir`, and the repository root contains a Gemfile, which is what made `take_off` print its bundle exec warning.
+Stubbing that warning makes the spec independent of the working directory, which it should be regardless, but the leak itself is still there and will surface again somewhere else.

+Worth finding the culprit and restoring the directory at its source, rather than defending against it one spec at a time.

 ## Reading the counts

 The failure set changes with the seed. `spaceship/spec` alone gives 17 failures unseeded and 10 on seed 4242, so these totals are a lower bound on the work rather than a total.
 Measure progress against a fixed seed, then confirm with a couple of others before considering a row closed.